sulu/sulu-docs/reference/content-types/teaser_selection.rst

         each entry that is shown in the admin
     * - min
       - string
-      - The minimum amount of selected teasers
+      - The minimum number of selected teasers
     * - max
       - string
-      - The maximum amount of selected teasers
+      - The maximum number of selected teasers

 Configurable Presentation
 -------------------------